|

 is a

-mandated and supported program to offer wireless service to low income
+U.S. government supported program that offers wireless service to low

 customers.
 There are particular criteria that customers must